yexin-mao/NeuralHeadAvatar/README.md

 Generated videos will be save under `<SAVE_PATH>`.

 ## 4. Demo
 Download pre-trained checkpoints from [Google Drive](https://drive.google.com/file/d/1va7e9ZJZVKUkmB_z49G10pODnH9aSv1X/view?usp=share_link) and put it in `./checkpoints`.
+You should rename it as `vox.pt`.

 Several demo source images and driving videos are provided in `./data`.
 You can run the following commands to generate demo videos.
 The results will be saved in `./res`.